Low expectations from Bulgaria’s fifth general election in two years

 Three pro-Western formations — CC-DB, Gerb-SDS and the DPS — together are set to have a majority in parliament.

 However, CC-DB has repeatedly said it cannot enter in coalition with the other two formations as they have been involved in several major corruption scandals.
-Gerb-SDS is seen as possible partner to CC-DB only if its leader, the three-times prime minister Boyko Borissov, resigns and the party rids itself of of all members involved in corruption scandals or blacklisted by the US.
-However, Gerb, whose campaign has been focused on Borissov, does not seem not ready to replace its leader.
+Gerb-SDS is seen as possible partner to CC-DB only if its leader, the three-times prime minister Boyko Borissov, resigns and the party rids itself off of all members involved in corruption scandals or blacklisted by the US.
+However, Gerb, whose campaign has been focused on Borissov, does not seem ready to replace its leader.

 Borissov has indicated that his party might back a CC-DB-led government without signing a coalition agreement.
 CC’s co-leader, former prime minister Kiril Petkov, has also said several times the coalition would try to form a minority government seeking support for a programme of specific reforms for a specific timeframe.